jcbhmr/compsci-412-project/README.md

 ### Legal

 I am not qualified to remark on whether or not this MAC address sniffing is legal or not in your area.
-[This is not legal advice].
+[This is not legal advice](https://notlegaladvice.law/).
 With that said, here are some discussions and other resources about the legal side of tracking people with WiFi signals:

 - [What is legality of monitoring traffic for mac addresses · Issue #4 · schollz/howmanypeoplearearound](https://github.com/schollz/howmanypeoplearearound/issues/4)
 - [Wi-Fi location analytics | ICO](https://ico.org.uk/media/for-organisations/documents/1560691/wi-fi-location-analytics-guidance.pdf)